JMBM’s Global Hospitality Group® Plays Role in Wheelock Street Capital’s Acquisition of California Hotels

 “Opportunistic investors looking for value, like Wheelock Street Capital, are making important strategic purchases at the right time,” said Jim Butler, Chairman of JMBM’s Global Hospitality Group®.
 “Hotel industry fundamentals are improving, there is little new supply and there is virtually unlimited equity on the sidelines.
 Hotel values increased 10% to 15% in 2010 and prices are trending upward.
 Investors waiting to get better deals on distressed properties are going to be left behind.”

-JMBM hotel lawyers David Sudeck and Jeffrey Steiner represented Wheelock Street Capital in the Hyatt Westlake Plaza acquisition; Guy Maisnik, Robert Braun and David Sudeck represented the seller in the Courtyard San Diego Downtown transaction.
+JMBM hotel lawyer David Sudeck represented Wheelock Street Capital in the Hyatt Westlake Plaza acquisition; Guy Maisnik, Robert Braun and David Sudeck represented the seller in the Courtyard San Diego Downtown transaction.

 About JMBM’s Global Hospitality Group®